Maven Meter: Altira Macau Casino & Hotel

 Located on the 16th floor, Altira’s pool is a little small for my liking, but it does offer some pretty smoking views of Macau as you do your laps.

-The pool keeps the same hours as the fitness center – from 7 am to 10 pm daily.
+The pool keeps the same hours as the fitness centre – from 7 am to 10 pm daily.

 ALTIRA MACAU DINING

-Altira has one restaurant that comes highly recommended from yours truly.
+Altira has one Italian restaurant that comes highly recommended from yours truly.

 Their Japanese buffet restaurant Kira used to be great too, unfortunately it’s closed down now.